gnosischain/documentation/docs/specs/bridges/bsc-gc/omnibridge-extension/manual-tokens-transfer.md

 ![](</img/specs/bridges/image-108.png>)

-## xDai -> BSC: Transfer from the xDai Chain to the Binance Smart Chain
+## GC -> BSC: Transfer from the Gnosis Chain to the Binance Smart Chain

 :::warning
-The token transfer process from the xDai chain to the Binance Smart Chain requires a user to send transactions on both chains.
+The token transfer process from the Gnosis Chain to the Binance Smart Chain requires a user to send transactions on both chains.
 That is why the xDai native tokens and BNB native tokens are required to pay gas fees for these transactions.
 :::

 1\.
-Choose the xDai chain in MetaMask.
+Choose the Gnosis Chain in MetaMask.
 If it is not configured in MetaMask follow [these instructions](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup) to set it up.

 2\.
 Use the [BlockScout site](https://blockscout.com/xdai/mainnet) to find the token you want to bridge.